If there’s one thing you can rely on, it’s how much pet owners LOVE their pets.

 People with pets tend to care about animals.
 If a potential customer knows that every time they buy pet food from your business, you donate one to a pet shelter, they might be more inclined to purchase from you.
 Initiatives to support local shelters or animals in need can also work as marketing campaigns.

-5 Important Takeaways for Selling Pet Products Online
+5 Final Takeaways for Selling Pet Products Online

 Here are a few takeaways to keep in mind: